JCSDA/jedi-docs/docs/using/building_and_running/running_skylab.rst

     esac
   fi

 Note: On AWS pcluster users will need to update the python version referenced in the above :code:`source $JEDI_ROOT/activate.sh` script.
-The following lines under :code:`# ecflow and pyioda Python bindigs` should be:
+The following lines under :code:`# ecflow and pyioda Python bindings` should be:

 .. code-block:: bash